cdap-solutions/cdc/docs/CDCKudu-sparksink.md

 The plugin accepts the DDL and DML records from the source plugin to which it is connected to.
 If the table does not exists in the Kudu cluster, it will be created.
 DDL operations such as `add column` or `remove column` will result in the corresponding schema changes in the Kudu table.
-DML operations such as `Insert`, `Update`, or `Delete` results into corresponding changes in the records in Kudu table.
+DML operations such as `Insert`, `Update`, or `Delete` results into updates of the corresponding record in the Kudu table.

 Plugin Configuration
 --------------------